MoltonMontro/TestDocs/docs/source/ServerUpdateNotifications.rst

 Server Update Notifications
 ===========================

-Change logs are available on the [Steam News Hub](https://store.steampowered.com/news/app/304930).
+Change logs are available on the `Steam News Hub <https://store.steampowered.com/news/app/304930>`_.
 For quick notifications with the game version number and Steam build ID consider one of the following:

 Discord
 -------

-Messages are posted to the #dedicated-server-updates text channel on the [Official Discord Server](https://discord.gg/unturned) via web hook.
+Messages are posted to the #dedicated-server-updates text channel on the `Official Discord Server <https://discord.gg/unturned>`_ via web hook.
 Each message has fields with the game version number and Steam build ID.

 RSS
 ---